ewingard/AcademicSite/content/event/NeuralNetNRHC/index.md

 ---
-title: The Impact of Biases in Facial Recognition Artificial Neural Networks
+title: The Impact of Biases in Facial Recognition Artificial Neural Networks - Preliminary Poster at NRHC

 event: Northeast Regional Honors Conference